My journey With Christ: how I discovered Jesus’ love amidst the rollercoaster of life

 It’s funny I should choose the word “suddenly” to begin my story because it feels like the journey has been anything but sudden.
 I guess I would say that I never choose the easy road.
 Throughout my entire life I’ve always preferred the uncertainty of adventure over the security of an easier path.
 While my sister chose marriage at age 25 I chose to accept my first teaching job in Morocco.
 But this story is not about my entire life story.
 I only find myself reflecting on some of the revelations that now make sense to me.

 Why would my spiritual journey to find Jesus be a straightforward and easy path when the rest of my life has been anything but that?

 In 2008 my husband lost his job.
-We had just moved to a new area and our children were 1 and 3 years old.
+We had just moved to a new area and our children were one and three years old.
 We had bought a new beautiful home.
 Little did we know that everything was about to change.

-It took 3 years for my husband to decide what he wanted to do.
-It took another 4 years before his new business allowed us to pay ourselves.
+It took three years for my husband to decide what he wanted to do.
+It took another four years before his new business allowed us to pay ourselves.
 Things were incredibly stressful.
 My naturally introverted husband became extremely withdrawn, and I found myself relatively alone with my own struggles.

 Struggles Grow Our Faith

-Read another powerful story of how Julie’s struggles with infertility was God’s way of growing her faith, another example of how Jesus is always at work for our good!
-Read her story HERE.
+Read another powerful story of how Julie’s struggles with infertility was God’s way of growing her faith, another example of how Jesus is always at work for our good.
+Read her struggle with infertility here.

 Growth Comes through Struggle